pronamic/wp-pronamic-events/readme.txt

 = 0.2.3 =
 *	Added French translations thanks to Gwendal Leriche.
+*       Added a new filter to the Pronamic Events Archive timestamp. 'pronamic_event_parse_query_timestamp'.
+It expects a timestamp returned.

 = 0.2.2 =
 *	Added Brazilian Portuguese translation thanks to Gustavo Magalhães